 These days, while almost all of my work is based around my laptop and phone, I still appreciate that there is still something quite powerful and possibly cathartic about putting pen to paper.

 Some claim that writing by hand unleashes ideas and creativity that are not easily accessed in other ways and there may be something to that.
 So there are times when I will write a quick list on paper, but I always transfer it to a digital format, because it is just so much easier to manage that way.

-I do still use pen and paper if I am mind-mapping a project, but I don’t do that very often and again, I always end up transferring those ideas to a digital format anyway, because it’s so much easier to manage and edit.
+I do still use pen and paper if I am mind-mapping a project, but I don’t do that very often – and again, I always end up transferring those ideas to a digital format anyway, because it’s so much easier to edit and update.

 From what I can tell, whether you use analogue or digital comes down to:

 ~ What resources you have available to you

 ~ What you find works best for your circumstances